 To avoid heat issues, use the least powerful motor that will do the job.
 If a powerful stepper is used, this may warrant a different case and more robust heat sinks to avoid damage to your project.
 Connecting the heat sink/gnd pins of the L293D to a ground plane with high surface area is ideal.
 You can also attach a heat sink to the top of the chip with thermal paste or thermal epoxy.

 To figure out how much current your stepper will use per winding, just use Ohm's law: current (A) = voltage (V) / winding resistance (Ω).
-For the Portescap 44M100D2B, that is 12V / 70Ω = 171 mA per winding and 342 mA peak (when both windings are on).
+You can reduce the current draw by supplying the motor with less than the rated voltage.
+For the Portescap 44M100D2B at 12V, that is 12V / 70Ω = 171 mA per winding and 342 mA peak (when both windings are on).
 For the Mercury Motor, this is 368 mA per winding, and 736 mA peak.
-I have used both of these motors with good results on a BHMJ focusing block's fine focus knob, with no heat issues.
+I have used both of these motors without experiencing heat issues.
+I often run these motors at 9V instead of 12V.

 One way to put a weak motor to good use is by gearing it down.
 You can do this with gears, or with timing pulleys and belts.
 Put a smaller gear or pulley (fewer teeth) on the motor, and a larger gear or pulley on whatever you want to turn.
 This will increase the motor's effective torque and decrease its step size.
 If the gear on the stepper motor has half the number of teeth as the gear on the focus knob, this will approximately double the torque and halve the step size.
 You can also get stepper motors with built-in gearing.